Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Brownian motion of condensates

+The subsequent analysis will, for simplicity, neglect the feedback of condensate motion on the hydrodynamic flows.
+The technical justification, presented in detail in Appendix~\ref{sec:flow_interdependent}, goes as follows.
+On sufficiently large length scales and far away from impermeable physical boundaries, fluid flows induced by the long-range chemical potential gradient [Eq.~\eqref{eq:long_range_force}] will resemble those generated by a point force.
+Since the gradient of the chemical potential $\vec\nabla \mu$ is of the order $\mathcal{O}(\Delta c / M)$ and the force transmitted to the fluid is $-\Delta c \vec\nabla\mu$, the resulting fluid flows are of the order $\mathcal{O}(\Delta c^2)$ and decay as $1/M$ for large mobilities $M$.
+On a side note, this raises the fundamental question of how one can measure the chemical potential gradients induced by condensate motion.
+Moreover, long-range chemical potential gradients induced by the random motion of condensates will directly lead to Casimir-like forces.
+This is an interesting topic for future research in light of the aforementioned competition between hydrodynamics and phase separation.

-For simplicity, we will assume that the fluid flow and the random thermal currents are independent random variables.
-We characterize the random Brownian motion of the condensate via the velocity autocorrelation function
+For further simplicity, I will assume that the fluctuating hydrodynamic flows $\vec{v}_f$ and the thermal currents $\vec{j}_{th}$ induced by microscopic collisions are independent random variables.
+The resulting Brownian motion of the condensate is characterized by the velocity [Eq.~\eqref{eq:force-response}] autocorrelation function